"Now when these things begin to happen, look up and lift up your heads,

 We are bombarded with messages 24 hours per day, both for business and family communications.
 Our communications tools have become "the cares of this life."

 The solution is simple: Be sure to spend quality time with the Lord each morning and evening, renewing your connection to His Word and remembering His love for you.
+Hint: God instituted Sabbath rests for our benefit, not His.
+You and I need to learn the discipline of rest, contradictory as that might sound.

 The Ultimate Promise

-Jesus finished His warnings by giving us an extravagant promise in Luke 21, verse 36:Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.”
+Jesus finished His warnings by giving us an extravagant promise in Luke 21, verse 36:"Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.”

 If we are born again and faithfully awaiting His return, Jesus promises that we will "escape all these things that will come to pass."
 We can be airlifted to safety in the next Rapture event.
 We can escape the judgment that soon will fall upon the whole earth.
 The choice is ours.